-In the event that school cannot operate on a normal schedule due to non-weather-related conditions (i.e., loss of utilities), parents, students, and LEAs will be notified by school staff.
+If school cannot operate on a normal schedule due to non-weather-related conditions (i.e., loss of utilities), parents, students, and LEAs will be notified by school staff.

 Parents/guardians should have arrangements in place for their children in case of emergency early dismissals and ensure that emergency contact information is up to date.